How Do I Get to Little Corn Island?

 Check directly with the airlines or your favorite travel site for current flights and fares.

-Method 1 – The Quicker and Easier Way…
+Method 1 – The Quickest and Easiest Way…

-La Costeña, Nicaragua’s national airline, offers 2 daily flights from Managua to the Corn Islands:
+La Costeña, Nicaragua’s regional airline, offers 2 daily flights from Managua to the Corn Islands:

 - 7:00am